-The school also reserves the right to charge for deliberate damage to books, furniture, fixtures and fittings, and equipment caused by carelessness or bad behaviour.
-The school may also charge for replacement items, originally issued free of charge, which have subsequently been misplaced or damaged (eg locker keys, school planners).
+The school also reserves the right to charge for deliberate damage to books, furniture, fixtures and fittings, and equipment caused by carelessness or inappropriate behaviour.
+The school may also charge for replacement items, originally issued free of charge, which have subsequently been misplaced or damaged (e.g. school ID cards).

-4. Voluntary Donations
+4. Voluntary donations

-From time to time, thel school may seek voluntary donations for activities (including those which take place during the school day) which, in the view of the Local Governing Body, it would be prohibitive to finance from within school funds.
+From time to time, the school may seek voluntary donations for activities (including those which take place during the school day) which, in the view of the Local Governing Body, it would be prohibitive to finance from within school funds.
 This includes enrichment activities, out of hours intervention sessions and school trips (include board and lodging).
 Student participation in any such activity that takes place will not be dependent upon making a donation, but the Local Governing Body reserves the right to withdraw any activity where donations have been sought if, in their opinion, the amount donated is insufficient to make the activity financially viable.

-5. Cases of Financial Hardship
+5. Cases of financial hardship